brevzin/cpp_proposals/3549_diverging_expressions/diverging-expressions.md

 In all of these cases, the desire is that if `i == 0` then we initialize `j` to the value `0`, otherwise we `std::terminate()`.
 Given that `std::terminate` does in fact, as the name suggests, terminate, we don't actually have to worry about producing a value in that case.
 These examples are all equivalent — or at least, they should be.
 But C++ does not currently recognize them as such (with one exception that we'll get to later).

-The rule for pattern matching by default is that the type of the match expression is deduced from each arm and each arm has to match.
+The rule for pattern matching by default is that the type of the match expression is deduced from each arm and each arm has to have the same type.
+The same rule we have for `auto` deduction in functions and lambdas.
 In the above examples, the first arm always has type `int`.
 But for `f()` and `g()`, the second arm has type `void`.
 In order to type check, we have to wrap our call to `std::terminate` in an expression that actually has type `int`.
 The `do` expression in `h()` is one such way.

 The extra `-> int` does solve the problem, but it's also misleading.
 We're not actually ever producing an `int` here, we're just writing a type annotation to hammer the compiler into submission.
 That's just not a great place to be.